- Good print quality

 Still interested in the Sidewinder X2?
 Let’s take a closer look at what this large-scale 3D printer has to offer.

 Despite its size, the Artillery Sidewinder X2 comes in a surprisingly small box.
 Its components are densely packed in foam, which helps protect them during transport.

 We are not sure if they are packed optimally, as our Sidewinder X2 came with some damage that you will learn about more later.

 For now, let’s take a look at what’s included in the box:

 - Spool holder components

-- Pouch with various tools for assembly
+- Pouch with a collection of 3D printer tools

 - Power cable